 Types of prostatectomy

-Though any diagnosis of cancer can be traumatic, the good news is that if your doctor recommends prostate surgery, the cancer was probably caught early.
+Though any diagnosis of cancer can be traumatic, oftentimes if your doctor recommends prostate surgery, the cancer was probably caught early.
 With robotic assisted prostatectomy, the likelihood of a complete recovery from prostate cancer without long-term side effects is, for most patients, better than it has ever been.

 Robotic assisted prostatectomy enables surgeons to operate with unmatched precision and control using only a few small incisions.

-When medication and other non-surgical treatments are either unavailable or cannot relieve symptoms, surgery is the accepted treatment for a broad range of conditions that affect the male reproductive organs and the organs of the urinary tract.
+When medication and other non-surgical treatments are either unavailable or cannot relieve symptoms, surgery is the accepted treatment for a broad range of conditions that affect reproductive and urinary organs.

 - Cervical cancer